Quasi-periodic standing wave solutions of gravity-capillary water waves: Introduction and main result

 We prove the existence of quasi-periodic solutions by a Nash-Moser iterative scheme in Sobolev spaces formulated as a `Th\'eor\'eme de conjugaison hypoth\'etique" \'a la Herman (section \ref{sec:conjugation-hyp}).
 In order to perform effective measure estimates in the surface tension parameter $ \kappa \in [\kappa_1, \kappa_2 ] $ (section \ref{sec:measure}) we use degenerate KAM theory for PDEs (section \ref{sec:degenerate KAM}).
 For the convergence of the Nash-Moser scheme (section \ref{sec:NM}) it is sufficient to have an ``almost approximate" inverse of the linearized operators at each step of the iteration.
+We use the adjectives ``almost" and ``approximate" in the following sense.
+An ``approximate" inverse is an operator that is an exact inverse at an exact invariant torus, following the terminology of Zehnder \cite{Z1}.
+The adjective ``almost" refers to the fact that at the $ n $-th step of the Nash-Moser iteration we shall require only finitely many non-resonance conditions of diophantine type (ultraviolet cut-off) and therefore remain terms which are Fourier supported on high frequencies of magnitude larger than $ c N_n $ and thus can be estimated as $ O( N_n^{-a} ) $ for some $a > 0$ (in suitable norms).
 We follow (section \ref{costruzione dell'inverso approssimato}) the scheme proposed in \cite{BB13}-\cite{BB14}, and implemented in \cite{BBM-auto}-\cite{BBM-mKdV}, which reduces the problem to ``almost approximately" invert the linearized operator restricted to the normal directions.
 The crucial PDE analysis is the reduction in sections \ref{linearizzato siti normali}-\ref{sec: reducibility} of the linearized operator to constant coefficients.